Looking for a Church Pastor that’s Right for Your Simple Biloxi, Dauphin Island, Gulf Shores, or Pensacola Beach Wedding?

 My family has been involved with helping do-it-yourself brides through offering no cost and affordable simple digital photography options since 2008, and have become one of the most popular wedding photography services for the DIY destination brides along the Gulf Coast.

-If you visit our Photography page you’ll be able to learn about some no-cost photography and affordable photography options for only $100 on weekdays and $150 on weekends or other beach wedding photography options up to $250 or options with my daughter Stephanie, son Parker, and daughter Payton or my full-time photographer daughter, Kitti with Dixie Bloom Photography.
+If you visit our Photography page you’ll be able to learn about some no-cost photography and affordable keepsake photography options for only $100 and $150.

 The fee for my services is for my time, getting in my schedule, and receiving assurance that I will certainly be there to make your wedding ceremony happen – legally and lovingly!
 The little extra bonus that you get for giving me the honor of officiating is planning assistance and future pastoral care availability.